0x1eef/bsdcapsicum.rb/README.md

 # Error: Not permitted in capability mode @ rb_sysopen - /dev/null (Errno::ECAPMODE)
 ```

-__File descriptor__
+#### File descriptors

 The
 [BSD::Capsicum.limit!](http://0x1eef.github.io/x/bsdcapsicum.rb/BSD/Capsicum.html#limit!-instance_method)
-method can reduce the capabilities of a file descriptor.
-The following
+method can reduce the capabilities of a file descriptor by limiting what
+system calls it can be used with.
+In that sense it is roughly similar to OpenBSD's
+pledge but it operates on the file descriptor level rather than the process
+level.
-example obtains a file descriptor in a parent process (with full capabilities),
+The following example obtains a file descriptor in a parent process (with
-then limits the capabilities of the file descriptor
+full capabilities), then limits the capabilities of the file descriptor
 in a child process to allow only read operations.
 See the
 [rights(4)](https://man.freebsd.org/cgi/man.cgi?query=rights&apropos=0&sektion=4&format=html)
 and